Hi! Welcome! So glad you’re here!

 I have been developing my own personal approach to the cards ever since.

-As a queer woman and a feminist, I’ve spent years developing alternatives to ‘traditional’ interpretations of the tarot cards.
+As a queer woman and a feminist, I’ve spent years finding alternatives to ‘traditional’ interpretations of the tarot cards.

 When I first began my journey with tarot, I was bothered by the heteronormativity and reductive gender binaries I found throughout the tarot decks and books I used.
 Realising I could interpret tarot in my own way was a revelation and a relief.